Geology – the bedrock of the operation

 1.9 billion years.
 That is the approximate age of the bedrock and our deposits.
 That makes the bedrock particularly interesting from a geological perspective.
 It holds many unsolved mysteries, undiscovered treasures and the keys to understanding its history.

-“Our work is largely investigative; we have to get to the bottom of the question as to why it looks like it does,” says field geologist Jo Miles, who is studying the Per Geijer deposit.
+“Our work is mostly investigative.
+We have to find out why it looks this way,” says field geologist Jo Miles, who is studying the Per Geijer deposit.

 Analysis of the bedrock

-“Since we are dealing with ancient geology, there are many things about the origin of the deposit that we can never really know for certain.
-For example, it has to with the position of the Earth’s tectonic plates from the beginning, and they are no longer there for us to study,” explains Jo Miles.
+“Since this is ancient geology, we may never know the deposit’s origin for sure.
+For example, it relates to the position of the Earth’s tectonic plates from the beginning, and they are no longer there for us to study,” explains Jo Miles.

-Quite simply, studying the properties of the bedrock involves mapping and determining the extent and distribution of rock types, the mineralogical composition, age and possible structures.
+Studying bedrock properties involves mapping rock types and their extent and distribution.
+It also includes mineral composition, age, and possible structures.
 In some way, it is the first chapter of a new story about Per Geijer, about old processes and events.
 And as with all memorable stories, it offers excitement, drama and plot twists.

 Analysis of drill core samples